apache/ignite-3/modules/configuration/README.md

 ### Root Key

-`RootKey` interface represents a type-safe object that holds the _key_ of the root node.
+All Ignite configuration instances can be represented by a forest, where every node has a name, usually referred to as a _key_. `RootKey` interface represents a type-safe object that holds the _key_ of the root node of the configuration tree.

 Instances of this interface are generated automatically and are mandatory for registering the configuration roots.

 ### Example Schema